 If you decide to move your child during the academic year you need to apply for admission to your preferred school.
-The In-year transfer admission application is available via the Citizen Portal on:

-www.monmouthshire.gov.uk/education If you encounter difficulty accessing the Citizen Portal, please contact the School and Student Access Unit on 01633 644508.
+The In-year transfer admission application is available via the Citizen Portal.
+If you encounter difficulty accessing the Citizen Portal, please contact the School and Student Access Unit on 01633 644508.